western/http-here/README.md

 ### backlog
 - [ ] add --log and --tee args for save output
 - [ ] change background actions for FS drivers (i need one abstraction layer)
+- [ ] problem: how decide to run md5sum inside some folder

 ### 1.7.0
 - [x] top buttons operations